josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 <div class="s-rule do">

-**Do** place the feature module in the same named folder as the feature area; for example, in `app/heroes`.
+**Do** place the feature module in the same named directory as the feature area; for example, in `app/heroes`.

 </div>

 <div class="s-rule do">

-**Do** name the feature module file reflecting the name of the feature area and folder; for example, `app/heroes/heroes.module.ts`.
+**Do** name the feature module file reflecting the name of the feature area and directory; for example, `app/heroes/heroes.module.ts`.

 </div>

 <div class="s-rule do">

-**Do** name the feature module symbol reflecting the name of the feature area, folder, and file; for example, `app/heroes/heroes.module.ts` defines `HeroesModule`.
+**Do** name the feature module symbol reflecting the name of the feature area, directory, and file; for example, `app/heroes/heroes.module.ts` defines `HeroesModule`.

 </div>